chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 @Moritz: Kann man annehmen, dass der Leser weiß, dass das working directory dann genau den Aufbau haben soll wie das Repo auf Github?

+**Note** that all of the scripts are based on the working directory you have to specifiy at the beginning

  -------------------------------
 **Preparation of the gene expression data for the optimizations**